 - Prevent unauthorized access with a password specific to VNC.
 Note passwords are always encrypted, even if encryption is turned off or not supported.

 Furthermore, to get it Working You will Need to Obtain at Least a RealVNC Server Free License Key for Private use that after can be Extended to Premium Personal/Business Features.

-Finally, this guide include also instructions on How to Install RealVNC Client needed to Access RealVNC Screen Sharing.
+Finally, this guide includes also instructions on How to Install RealVNC Client needed to Access RealVNC Screen Sharing.

-How-to Install RealVNC Server+Viewer on LinuxVNC Server+Viewer Intallation on Linux
+How to Install RealVNC Server+Viewer on LinuxVNC Server+Viewer Installation on Linux

 Open Terminal Window